Dracula 3000: Plot

 Orlock soon confronts the Captain and Aurora.
 Aurora leaves to rally reinforcements, leaving the Captain to fight Orlock alone.
 Orlock eventually gains the upper hand and turns the Captain into a vampire.
 Aurora and Humvee return, only to be attacked by the Captain.
 Aurora stakes him with another cue stick, but Mina (now a vampire herself) attacks, allowing Orlock to escape.
 Humvee dispatches Mina.
 The Professor, despairing of his chances of survival, finds Orlock, who promises to free him from his disability in return for aiding Orlock's return to Earth.
 When Aurora and Humvee return to the bridge, they find the Professor passed out.
 Aurora stabs him with a cross, revealing that he was a vampire.
 A furious Orlock tries to enter the bridge, but Humvee and Aurora close the door on him, cutting off his arm in the process.

 As the Demeter draws closer towards one of the binary stars, Humvee and Aurora confess to each other that neither knows how to pilot the ship.
 Knowing they are about to die, they take comfort in the fact that Orlock's plan to return to Earth has been foiled.
-Aurora reveals that she was originally programmed for sexual pleasure before her days as a robotic cop, and it is implied the two spend their final moments having sex.
+Aurora reveals that she was originally a sexbot before being upgraded to be a cop, meaning she can give Humvee some solace before the end.
+Humvee accepts the offer and they spend their remaining time having sex.

 The movie ends with a video segment from the Demeter's Captain Varna, who announces his intention to sacrifice himself and his ship.
 The Demeter explodes in space, killing Humvee and Aurora and destroying Orlock.